How Getting Married Changes Your Mindset About Money

 Educate Yourself on the Legalities

 Now’s the time to be sure your bases are covered.
 Be sure that you both have life insurance policies, especially if you have a large amount of outstanding debt like a mortgage, or long-term expected childcare costs.
-Also be sure the beneficiaries on your life insurance policies are correct, and that you both have an updated will.
-Also, you both should know all accounts you have, at what banks, and all login information.
+Be sure the beneficiaries on your life insurance policies are correct, and that you both have an updated will.
+You both should know all the accounts you have, at what banks, and all login information.

 Compromise Is Key

 You and your spouse are going to have different views on how to spend and save money.
 Try to keep in mind that you were both raised in different households that likely had different spending habits and attitudes toward money.

 Changing your money mindset with marriage is all about finding a middle ground that makes you both comfortable.
 For example, a partner who is a spender may feel deprived without some extra spending money worked into the budget.

 On the other hand, a frugal partner may abhor buying brand name products and shop at only bulk stores to save money.
 The key is to find out your partner’s financial non-negotiables and respect them, provided it works with your budget.

 It Won't Always Be 50/50

 Just like in your marriage, nothing is ever going to be split exactly 50/50.
 There will definitely be fluctuations in earnings, due to things like job loss, changing fields, having children, or just differences in earning power based on your chosen fields.
 One partner may decide to go back to school to increase earning power in the future, leaving the other to keep earning and support the family.
 Concurrently, you may decide to leave your full-time job to support your family or pursue an entrepreneurial venture.